merlinshabaj/grapher/README.md

         const gridSize =  calculateGridSize(maxRange)
     ```
 - Resizing the window doesn't update the aspect ratio or something else
-- Not sure whether stretching is implemented correctly, when (0, 0) isn't in screen origing there might be weird behaviour
+- Not sure whether stretching is implemented correctly, when (0, 0) isn't the center of the camera there might be weird behaviour
+- `roundToFractionOfStep()` produces rounding erros when dealing with small numbers, observable in displayed mouse coordinates

 ## Miscellaneous
 ### Potential for bugs